-First Book is dedicated to providing our Recipient Groups with an extraordinary level of service.
+First Book is dedicated to providing our members with an extraordinary level of service.
 As such, First Book is dedicated to keeping information that you provide us safe and secure.
 You may be periodically contacted by e-mail or by phone to verify data in our system.

 If you have any questions about this policy please contact First Book at:

 Information First Book collects and how it is used.
 First Book collects information about the individual interacting with our organization (“personal information”), as well as information about the program the individual represents (“program information”).
 Personal and program information may be viewed and updated at any time by logging into First Book using your user ID and password (“First Book account”).
 We may ask for additional information in the future to better serve you.

 How First Book collects information.
 In addition to collecting information at registration, First Book also collects personal and program information from: book order information including titles, quantities, and prices from First Book Marketplace purchases, First Book National Book Bank distribution applications, and special surveys.